 While I waited for all the parts to arrive, I set about designing the package art.
 This presented another puzzle, as version 1.0 used a re-sealable plastic blister used by DC Direct in the early 2000s.
 I no longer had any of those older cases available.
 I really struggled with how to create a new package without spending a fortune.
 I finally settled on the ProTech Star Cases.
 These are normally used to house carded vintage Star Wars figures, but the size was appropriate.

 Now that the outer package was solved, I had to figure out how to secure the figure inside.
 Unlike the first version, I had no inner tray.
 Even if I had one, I needed 20.
 After some time I worked up a mini “box” feature in which the figure would be secured to the card art directly via a twist tie.
 It was a fair compromise.

-Stew finished up his work and sent the results my way.
+The castings arrived.
 I was now staring down the barrel of 20 identical figures to paint.
 Oy!
 The process took a few weekends, but they all got painted.
 And they’re reasonably identical.
 Probably more so than manufactured toys.

 I also wanted to include the Bat-cowl as an accessory, to match 1.0.
 Again, I had no tray to work with.
 Inspiration came from my little boy’s collection of Star Wars squinkies, or squeakies, or whatever they’re called.
 Some of the larger packs use tiny trays for each figure.
 I had to pilfer a couple of future Christmas presents, but in the end I managed to find 20.
 Hot glued secured the mini-tray to the card.